 My Story

 My name is Michael Cullen aka SpeedoMick.
-Today I am part of something that has given me back my self-respect, my confidence, my humility, and my sense of belonging back to me.
-“The Speedo Mick Foundation” is a Registered Charity giving back to the community that needs help and support and today myself and our team can offer this support.
+Today I am part of something that has given me back my self-respect, my confidence, my humility, and my sense of belonging.

 "I made these terrible decisions in my life in order to block out the pain I was feeling inside..."

 I could not see any way out.
 I had become isolated from society and left to my own devices I made things much worse.
-I was no longer a part of my family, and I had nothing to contribute to my community.
+I was no longer a part of my family and I had nothing to contribute to my community.
 I made these terrible decisions in my life to block out the pain I was feeling inside and as a result I took no responsibility and I blamed everybody else for the position I found myself in.
-I was so entrenched in my self-destructive behaviour patterns that I had lost sight of the compassionate loving caring person I always hoped I’d be.
+I was so entrenched in my self-destructive behaviour patterns that I had lost sight of the compassionate, loving, caring person I always hoped I’d be.

 Help us to help more people in need by donating today